Repairing Your Aortic Root Aneurysms

 Cleveland Clinic surgeons have among the largest experience in the world with aortic root repairs and have some of the best results.
 Recently, they reviewed nearly 1,000 of four types of procedures they performed between 1995 and 2011 and found the surgery caused very few strokes.
 No patient whose aortic valve was preserved during one of the four procedures died in the hospital.

 Of the four types of aortic root procedures, in three of them, the damaged aorta is replaced with Dacron tubing.
 The aortic valve may be retained as is, repaired, or replaced with a mechanical valve or a cow valve.
 For the fourth procedure, both the aorta and valve are replaced with tissue from a human cadaver.

 The review found each procedure has its strengths and weaknesses that make certain procedures better for certain types of aneurysms, valve conditions and patients.
 As a result, Dr. Svensson and his colleagues recommend:

 Patients with connective tissue diseases such as Marfan syndrome are prone to aortic aneurysms.
 Dr. Svensson modified the popular David Reimplantation Procedure for use on patients with Marfan syndrome.
 His procedure spares the patient’s own valve to avoid the need for long-term blood-thinners and reduces the risk of stroke and endocarditis.
-As of April, 2015, 507 of these procedures have been done at Cleveland Clinic.

 “With the exception of patients with endocarditis, we continue to advocate valve preservation, whenever feasible” says Dr. Svensson.